Mohamed-Slimane/DPanel/README.md

     ```

 3. Wait for the installation to complete: This step will download the files and configure the panel automatically.
 Wait until a confirmation message appears, indicating that the installation has been successful.
+Download source is dpanel de-ver.com.

 ## Logging In

 Once the installation is complete, follow these steps to log in:

-1. Access the management panel through your browser.
+1. Access the management panel through your browserYou will see login url as server ip 0.0.0.0:8080
 2. Use the login credentials displayed on your access window.

     - Username: admin